 We use a collection of tools to keep in contact and document our activities.

-- Notion allows keeping track (and a record) of progresses in a collaborative, real-time manner.
+Notion allows keeping track (and a record) of progress in a collaborative, real-time manner.

 We are focused on eliminating micromanagement from our daily Work.
 While the team is responsible for deciding which work lines are the most promising in realizing a project or designing a product, you will make your own decisions regarding your job.